 Makaylee (they/them) is a non-binary, queer PhD candidate at Penn State.
 They study wild bee nutrition, and in particular how plant choice is influenced by environmental conditions.
 They also enjoy rock climbing, being outdoors, and spending time with their dog, Muffin.

 Sam Zlotnik (they/them) is a nonbinary ecologist and evolutionary biologist.
 They are currently a PhD student at the University of Florida where they study feeding behavior and mouthpart development in leaf-footed bugs.
-Sam is also a science writer and environmental journalist and spends their free time reading, running, cooking, and writing poetry.
+Sam is also a science writer and environmental journalist and spends their free time reading, running, and cooking.

 Website – Twitter